xrrocha/xrecords/doc/intro.md

 ## Too abstract!
 Show me an example ##

-Sure.
+Sure!
 Mind you, though: frameworks *are* abstract ;-)

 Consider the case of a small country's government agency that decided to allow patrons to submit some forms (and receive replies) as flat files instead of paper documents.
 Incoming files are loaded into their relational database and replies are extracted from the database in the patron's preferred file format.
-Supported file formats included:
+Supported file formats include:

 <table>
     <tr>